CCBill/restful-api-guide/README.md

 Alternatively, merchants can send SCA (3DS) results obtained from a 3DS vendor of their choice.
 To initiate charges using a payment token the SCA parameters need to be submitted along with other required parameters.

-Must be a valid Oauth Token for the provided Merchant Account.
+The Oauth Token must be valid and bound to the provided Merchant Account.

 ### isScaRequired Function

 The isScaRequired function determines whether strong customer authentication is needed.
 The system checks the provided credit card number, merchant account number, subaccount number, and currency code.
-A valid input results in a Promise, while invalid parameters will cause an error to be thrown.
+A valid input results in a Promise, that will eventually resolve to a response with SCA parameters, or will turn into a rejection, due to an error.

 |      PARAMETER                      |      TYPE      |      DESCRIPTION                                                                                                                                                                                                                                                                                    |
 |:-------------------------------------|:----------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|